redbrick/blog/posts/2024-02-07-egm-results.md

 author: distro
 ---

-Hi all, we'd like to inform you of the outcome of the EGM held today in L125 to amend the constitution and elect and a new Systems Administrator.
+Hi all, we'd like to inform you of the outcome of the EGM held today in L125 to amend the constitution and elect a new Systems Administrator.

 ## Results of Election